gayeongpark/gayeongpark.github.io/_posts/2024-09-25-CLOUD-DATACENTER.md

 ### Private-Direct Connection

-- Provides a dedicated, secure connection between an on-premise network and a cloud provider's network.
+- **Provides a dedicated, secure connection between an on-premise network and a cloud provider's network**.
 - Bypasses the internet, using a dedicated leased line or WAN connection.
 - Supports faster speeds and greater redundancy compared to VPNs.
 - Example: AWS Direct Connect supports speeds up to 40 Gbps and allows multiple connections to different virtual private clouds (VPCs).